roni-estein/press/README.md

 `composer update`

-### Migrate Database

-Now that we have our package installed, we need to migrate the database to add the necessary tables for Press.
-In the command line, run the following command.

-`php artisan migrate`

 ### Publish the package config

 Up next, you need to publish the package's config file that includes some defaults for us.
 To publish that, run the following command.